 Withdrawal from cocaine can be a very serious and dangerous undertaking.
 It is generally not advised for someone addicted to cocaine to attempt the withdrawal process alone.
 Detoxification can cause physical and emotional trauma.
 At a minimum the individual should seek support from a trusted friend or family member who can monitor the process and be on the lookout for warning signals that might require medical attention.
 At home detoxification can be an option for those with a mild to moderate cocaine addiction.
 For individuals with a more severe cocaine addiction, or those who don’t have a support system at home to assist them, the detoxification process should be monitored by both medical and mental health professionals in a controlled treatment setting.
 This can be in a hospital or a residential treatment center.

-A residential treatment center offers many benefits to the individual who is facing the detox process.
+A residential treatment center offers many benefits to the individual who is going through the detox process.
 First, and most importantly, the center will be staffed with medical professionals that are specially trained to monitor and manage the withdrawal process.
 In some cases, there are medications the medical staff can provide to help minimize the more negative symptoms of cocaine withdrawal.
 For severe cocaine withdrawal symptoms, medications such as antidepressants and benzodiazepines can help with depression and anxiety.
 In addition, medications such as amantadine and bromocriptine can be prescribed to help combat the body’s cravings for cocaine.

 In addition to medical support, a residential treatment center and cocaine rehab can also offer easy access to psychological support as the brain begins to process emotions without the aid of cocaine.
 Since cocaine induces an artificial state of happiness, the subsequent loss of that dopamine often results in depression and anxiety.
 The therapists at a residential treatment center can talk the individual through these emotions and help them to process their new feelings.
 Drug counselors are also typically on hand at a residential treatment center to talk with the individual about the detoxification journey.
 In many cases, drug counselors are recovered drug addicts who can draw upon their past addiction recovery and provide first-hand experience for the newly recovering.